January 13, 2020

-If you are struggling to fall asleep, you have probably heard all the advice before, read every article and tried every solution.
+If you are struggling to fall asleep, you have probably heard and read all the advice before and tried every solution.

 Start each day fresh.

-Begin each day as a new day, if you wake being concerned about how you slept the night before, the whole process starts again and lasts the whole day.
+Begin each day as a new day, if you wake being concerned about how you slept the night before, the whole process starts again and could last the whole day.

-Try starting the day with a short relaxation, then find the time during the day to perform another short relaxation, then another short relaxation session early evening and when you are ready to fall asleep focus on relaxation instead of sleep.
+Try starting the day with a short relaxation, then work to find the time during the day to perform another short relaxation, then another short relaxation session early evening and when you are ready to fall asleep practise another relaxation session focussing an achieving a state of deep relaxation instead of sleep.

 These relaxation techniques performed during the day can be just 5 – 15 minutes long, by doing these throughout the day you are training your mind and teaching yourself valuable relaxation tools.
 Your ability to relax will become easier and relaxation will begin to filter into your life making it easier to relax at bedtime.